BrainSpawnInfosphere/media_html_page_generator/README.md

 ## Page Generator

+The webpage generator only needs to be run when new movies are added to a folder.

 	make_html5.py webpage.html ./my_movies

+This creates a main page with a tile mosaic of movie posters.
+Clicking on any of the posters will open a modal window with a larger view of the poster and some information about the movie such as run time, rating, rotten tomato scores.
+There is also an icon next to the run time, which, if clicked will take you to a trailer for the movie.
+Clicking on the movie poster itself will play the movie.

 ## HTTP Server

 The webserver is nodejs and uses http-server.
 To install:

+	brew install node

+Then get the http server

 	npm install http-server -g